1/ Joseph Sohm // Shutterstock

 2/ Lorie Shaull // Flickr

 Minnesota Democrat Sen. Amy Klobuchar surprised election-watchers when she earned a full 10% of the vote in a December 2018 poll of potential caucus-goers in the primary bellwether state of Iowa.
 That's quite a feat, considering how crowded the 2020 Democratic field is shaping up to be and how little national name-recognition Klobuchar enjoys compared to higher-profile potential candidates like Joe Biden, Bernie Sanders, and Elizabeth Warren.
 Known as a tireless campaigner, Klobuchar toured all 87 counties in Minnesota before being handily re-elected to a third term in the Senate.
+She officially announced her campaign for the Democratic presidential nomination at a snowy rally in Minneapolis on Feb.
+10.

 3/ Senator Claire McCaskill // Flickr